 How can your organisation harness the world’s largest professional network to attract talent?
 The answer lies in employer branding, or talent branding as the folks at LinkedIn prefer to call it.
-We’ve had a chat with Chris Brown who is the Director of UK Talent Solutions at LinkedIn, Gen X vlogger and of course a guest blogger for that wonderful site, Undercover Recruiter.
-You can listen to the podcast on iTunes, Soundcloud or keep reading for a transcript of our conversation.
+We’ve had a chat with Chris Brown who is the Director of UK Talent Solutions at LinkedIn to get some answers.

 Tell us about your journey to LinkedIn?